NOMADIC BACKPACKER

 In reality, takeoff was at 11:50 pm and arrival was at 5:30.
 The total flight time was 3 hours 40 minutes.

-I was checking in my main bag.
-I was asked for the e-ticket and I was asked for a return ticket (which I had).
+I was checking my main bag.
+I was asked for the e-ticket, and I was asked for a return ticket (which I had).
 I got my boarding pass, and now, since I have temporary residency in Mexico, I am required to tell everybody when leaving Mexico.
-So, the agent gave me a new boarding card with RT scrawled on it and was told that I must go to the IMM first.
-This I knew but the exact process was new to me.
+So, the agent gave me a new boarding card with RT scrawled on it and told me that I must go to the IMM first.
+This I knew, but the exact process was new to me.

 So I headed off to the IMM office, hidden away in a corner of the Felipe Angeles Airport: